-Animal testing -- taken here to mean the use of animals in research for the purpose of furthering human concerns such as drug efficacy and the safety of products such as cosmetics -- is an endeavor fraught with controversy and difficult ethical arguments.
-Animal testing has clear and undeniable benefits to humankind; for example, the development of drugs to combat deadly diseases.
-At the same time, some types of testing subject animals to cruel and inhumane procedures, offsetting, in the eyes of animal-testing opponents, any benefits humans gain.
+Animal testing – taken here to mean the use of animals in research for the purpose of furthering human concerns such as drug efficacy and the safety of products such as cosmetics – is an endeavor fraught with controversy and difficult ethical arguments.
+Animal experimentation has clear and undeniable benefits to humankind; for example, the development of drugs to combat deadly diseases.
+At the same time, some types of testing subject animals to cruel and inhumane procedures, offsetting, in the eyes of animal-testing opponents, any benefits of animal testing to humans.

 Pro: Life-Saving Medications and Vaccines

-Certain kinds of animal research involve subjecting creatures to what can aptly be described as torture.
+Any discussion of animal testing pros and cons must acknowledge that certain kinds of animal research involve subjecting creatures to what can aptly be described as torture.
 According to the Humane Society International, animals are routinely force-fed, forced to inhale noxious compounds, deprived of food and water, physically restrained for prolonged periods, and burned; some of them reportedly even have their necks broken and are decapitated.
 In 2010, the U.S. Department of Agriculture reported that nearly 100,000 animals suffered pain during experiments while not being administered any anesthesia.
-It is also a common practice for animals' eyes to be held open with clips for hours and even days in the course of testing cosmetics products.
+It is also a common practice for animals' eyes to be held open with clips for hours, even days, in the course of testing cosmetics products.

 Pro: Similarity to Humans